Konrad Kay and Mickey Down

 EO

-There is so much to address.
-On one level you’re creating a new framework or standard for dialogue for our generation while also introducing a new young ensemble cast.
+On one level, you’re creating a new framework for dialogue for our generation while also introducing a new young ensemble cast.
 When did it feel like the show had legs?

 MD

-The development of the first season was us trying to figure out what the show was.
-It being a workplace drama and a slice of life show—we knew they could work together, even though they’re sometimes contradictory.
-Is the show super dramatic?
+The development of the first season was us trying to figure out what the show actually was.
+We knew it was both a workplace drama and a slice-of-life show—even though those things can feel contradictory.
+Was it super dramatic?
 Funny?
 Self-serious?
 Traumatic?
-All those things that have materialized in such a nice way in the third season especially, were in opposition to the first important cuts of season one.
-Because of the inciting incident of a death from the beginning, setting the tone for the show.
-We were like, “Well, how are we going to make something that lands on its feet that’s fun and entertaining when we have all of this drama that happens in the first episode?”
+All of those qualities, which feel cohesive now in season three, were kind of in tension in the first cuts of season one.
+We opened with a death, which set the tone immediately.
+And we were like, “Well, how are we going to make something that lands on its feet—that’s fun and entertaining—when all of this drama happens in the first episode?”

 The episodes were initially 58 minutes long.
-We cut them down to 45 minutes, to a relentless pace.
-We had a really good music supervisor Oliver White, and a great composer in Nathan Micay.
-The vibes they created carried us through the first season because there’s not much story development.
-While the characterization and the setting is interesting, how idiosyncratic everything is, the first season of the show is mostly a vibe.
-It had energy that made us think it worked.
-In season two, we overcorrected a bit.
-We had a 10-week writers room.
-We wanted to show HBO, and ourselves that we could do eight hours of serialized storytelling.
-So the stuff that felt quite fresh about the first season we lost in service to getting the story right.
-I think it’s in season three, where we’ve been able to push everything together for the first time.
-To answer your question, about when we felt like the show has legs.
-Obviously, it’s running to a certain extent, but I still think it could run faster.
+We cut them down to 45, which gave them a relentless pace.
+We had an incredible music supervisor, Oliver White, and a great composer in Nathan Micay.
+The atmosphere they created really carried us through that first season because, if we’re being honest, there isn’t huge plot development.
+The characterization and setting are interesting, the idiosyncrasies feel sharp—but season one is mostly a vibe.
+It had an energy that made us think it worked.
+In season two, we probably overcorrected.
+We had a ten-week writers’ room.
+We wanted to prove—to HBO and to ourselves—that we could do eight hours of serialized storytelling.
+In the process, some of what felt fresh in season one got smoothed out in service of getting the structure right.
+I think it’s in season three that we’ve finally pushed everything together.
+To answer your question about when it felt like the show had legs—obviously, it’s running.
+But I still think it could run faster.
 [Laughs.]

 EO

-I know that you, Konrad, worked in banking longer.
-The show needs to be hyper specific in order for it to really work, to be believable.
-While these people work in finance, it’s nice that on the show you address how all of these industries are connected and inform one another.
-In terms of how finance involves art and culture then its political implications and manifestations.
+Konrad, you worked in banking longer.
+The show needs to be hyper-specific in order to really work—to be believable.
+While these characters operate in finance, it’s compelling that the series also shows how these industries overlap and inform one another—how finance bleeds into art, culture, and ultimately politics.

 KK